david942j/seccomp-tools/README.tpl.md

 ### dump

-Dump the seccomp bpf from an execution file.
+Dumps the seccomp bpf from an execution file.
 This work is done by the `ptrace` syscall.

 NOTICE: beware of the execution file will be executed.